These Are the Worst Pasta Sauces on the Planet

-That's not surprising, but what is?
-That the pasta itself isn't the only waistline-widening problem; it's also what you're tossing on top of it.
+When trying to drop those unwanted pounds, pasta isn't usually the first thing that comes to mind as a diet food.
+That's not too surprising, but it's important to note that the pasta itself isn't the sole waistline-widening problem; it's also what you're tossing on top of it.

-That’s because many manufactured bottles are made with a list of less-than-stellar ingredients like soybean oil, added sugars, excess sodium, and preservatives.
+That's right, we're talking about pasta sauce.
+It may be shocking to hear, but some of the most popular store-bought bottles are just bad news.
+That's because many manufactured bottles are made with a list of less-than-stellar ingredients like soybean oil, added sugars, excess sodium, and preservatives.

-Emeril's Tomato Basil
+Emeril's Tomato and Basil

-Emerils Alfredo Sauce
+Emeril's Alfredo Sauce

 We get it.
 Sometimes there is really nothing better than some creamy, delicious, cheese sauce.
 But this is not the way to do it.
 The celebrity chef crafts this bottle with plenty of additives like soybean oil and whey powder concentrate (yes, just like the protein powders you put in smoothies).
 And even worse, unlike a fresh version of a dairy-based sauce, this bottle dishes you little to no bone-strengthening calcium at all.